 Perrie Hale was established in Honiton, Devon, in 1957.
 It has stayed in the same family ever since.
 These days Nick and Judy Davey run it, with son Olly and daughter-in-law Faye helping out.
 Perrie Hale supply us with most of our native trees and hedge plants.

 R.V.
-Roger - Fruit Trees and Trees for Bees
+Roger - Fruit Trees, Larger Trees and Trees for Bees

 Today, R.V.Roger continues to thrive.
 It's run by grandson Ian - that's him on the right - and is still based just outside Pickering.
 The nursery is an increasingly rare source for traditional varieties of fruit tree, which are grown with the same care as they were a hundred years ago.